Please ensure Javascript is enabled for purposes of website accessibility Profile - PROF. HILLARY KIPLANGAT BETT

 WORK EXPERIENCE

-• April 2018 to date: Senior Lecturer, Department of Agricultural Economics and Business Management, Egerton University, Egerton, Kenya
+• April 2018 to 2021: Senior Lecturer, Department of Agricultural Economics and Business Management, Egerton University, Egerton, Kenya

 • October 2011- April 2018: Lecturer, Department of Agricultural Economics and Business Management, Egerton University, Egerton, Kenya